noble-assets/networks/mainnet/noble-1/chain-upgrades/v4.0.0/README.md

 This proposal will perform a software upgrade of the Noble chain to the [`v4.0.0`](https://github.com/strangelove-ventures/noble/releases/tag/v4.0.0) release.
 The upgrade is planned for block [`2897800`](https://www.mintscan.io/noble/blocks/2897800), estimated to occur on Thursday, October 5th, around 16:14 UTC.
 This time is not exact as block times vary, so please monitor the chain for the exact upgrade time.

-This upgrade includes significant changes, namely support for IBC inside the ParamAuthority.
+This upgrade includes the production-ready Circle CCTP protocol implementation.
 For a more in-depth description, please check out the [release notes](https://github.com/strangelove-ventures/noble/releases/tag/v4.0.0) and well as the [full changelog](https://github.com/strangelove-ventures/noble/compare/v3.1.0...v4.0.0).

 ## Build Instructions